ml4ai/delphi/docs/grfn_spec.md

 >FUTURE: may extend this as more source languages are supported.

-Below, we specify the conventions for `<base_name>`s for identifiers that do not originate in the source code:
+Below, we specify the conventions for `<base_name>`s of identifiers that do not originate in the source code:

 - [Variable Naming Convention](#variable-naming-convention)